 3. Original Research Paper

-Students will be expected to complete the paper by the end of the Fall semester of their third year.
-Upon approval of their faculty advisory committee, they will present and defend the third year paper in an open department seminar by the end of this semester.
-The faculty advisory committee will determine a passing or failing grade.
+Students will be expected to complete and present the paper before the end of the Fall semester of their third year.
+Upon approval of their faculty advisory committee, they will present and defend the third year paper in an open department seminar before the end of this semester.
+The faculty advisory committee will determina a passing or failing grade.
 Students who fail this requirement will not be guaranteed funding in the future.
-At the discretion of the advisory committee, students may resubmit the paper by the end of February of the third year.
+At the discretion of the advisory committee, students may resubmit the paper by the end of February in the spring semester of the third year.
 Students who fail to pass in the second attempt will not be allowed to continue in the program after the spring semester.

-A total of 39 hours of coursework must be completed.
-These consist of the core macro and micro theory courses, the mathematical economics course, the econometrics courses, and the field courses.
-Any coursework taken for an outside minor is in addition to the 39 hours of economics courses.
+A total of 36 hours of coursework must be completed.
+These consist of the core macro and micro theory courses, the econometrics courses, and the macro and micro field courses.
+Any coursework taken for an outside minor is in addition to the 36 hours of economics courses.

 A satisfactory doctoral dissertation must be presented by each candidate.